ReSplat: Learning Recurrent Gaussian Splatting: Experiments

 \section{Experiments}

-\boldstartspace{Implementation Details.} We implement our method in PyTorch and use Flash Attention 3~\citep{shah2024flashattention} for efficient attention computations.
-We choose $k=16$ for kNN attentions following Point Transformer~\citep{zhao2021point}, and our Gaussian splatting renderer is based on gsplat~\citep{ye2025gsplat}'s Mip-Splatting~\citep{yu2024mipsplatting} implementation.
-We optimize our model with AdamW~\citep{loshchilov2017decoupled} optimizer with cosine learning rate schedule.
+\boldstartspace{Implementation Details.} We implement our method in PyTorch~\cite{paszke2019pytorch}.
+We choose $k=16$ for $k$NN attention in the initialization model following Point Transformer~\cite{zhao2021point}, and we use $k=8$ for the recurrent model to focus more on local details.
+Our Gaussian splatting renderer is based on the Mip-Splatting~\cite{yu2024mipsplatting} implementation in gsplat~\cite{ye2025gsplat}.
+We optimize our model with the AdamW~\cite{loshchilov2017decoupled} optimizer.
+More training details are presented in the appendix.

-Our model contains several global attention layers.
+\textbf{Efficient Global Attention Implementation.} Our model contains several global attention layers.
 Considering that performing global attention on $N \times \frac{H}{4} \times \frac{W}{4}$ features would be expensive for high-resolution images, we first perform $4\times$ spatial downsampling with pixel unshuffle (reshaping from the spatial dimension to the channel dimension) and then compute global attention on the $N \times \frac{H}{16} \times \frac{W}{16}$ features.
-Finally, we upsample the features back to the $1/4$ resolution with pixel shuffle (reshaping from the channel dimension to the spatial dimension).
+Finally, we upsample the features back to $1/4$ resolution using pixel shuffle (reshaping from the channel dimension to the spatial dimension).
 This implementation enables our model to scale efficiently to high-resolution images.

+\textbf{Efficient $k$NN Implementation.} For typical point counts (e.g., $<300$K), we default to a customized CUDA implementation~\cite{pointcept2023} of global $k$NN.
+However, because this GPU implementation has $O(N^2)$ complexity, it becomes a computational bottleneck at higher resolutions or view counts.
+To ensure scalability in these regimes, we introduce an efficient local $k$NN alternative that reduces complexity to $O(N \cdot C)$ by restricting the search to a small candidate set of size $C$.
+This set is constructed using the known camera parameters to aggregate spatial neighbors from the same view and cross-view neighbors projected from nearby cameras.
+Computing exact 3D distances strictly within this constant-sized set guarantees efficient top-$k$ selection even for massive point clouds.
+We provide more computational analysis in the appendix (\cref{tab:local_knn}).

-Our default model uses a ViT-B~\citep{dosovitskiy2020image,yang2024depth} backbone as the monocular branch of our depth prediction model~\citep{xu2025depthsplat}, which has 223M parameters in total (209M for the initialization model and 14M for the recurrent model).
-For ablation experiments, we use a ViT-S backbone to save compute, which has 76M parameters in total (62M for the initialization model and 14M for the recurrent model).
+\textbf{Model Sizes.} Our default model (ReSplat-Base) uses a ViT-B~\cite{dosovitskiy2020image,oquab2023dinov2,yang2024depth} backbone as part of our depth prediction model, which has 223M parameters in total (209M for the initialization model and 14M for the recurrent model).
+For ablation experiments, we use a ViT-S backbone (ReSplat-Small) to save compute, which has 77M parameters in total (62M for the initialization model and 15M for the recurrent model).
+In \cref{tab:recurrent_vs_better_init}, we additionally train a large initialization model (ReSplat-Large, 559M) using a ViT-L backbone to evaluate scalability.

-We will release our code, pre-trained models, training and evaluation scripts to ease reproducibility.
+To facilitate reproducibility, we release our code and pre-trained models publicly at \url{https://github.com/cvg/resplat}.